NoahPotischman/CoinFlippingButAdvanced/README.md

 !
 Please note !
 By default, the CoinFlipper contains the coinflipdatascraper automatically intergrated.
 Once you finish generating the coinflips and the data is sent, you will be prompted with a question about if you want the session data sent or not.
 I will all include the scraper seperately.

+When a coin is flipped, there is a 50/50 chance that it lands on either side.
+If a coin is flipped and lands on heads, there is still a 50% chance the coin will land on heads again.
+But, that is only after the coin is flipped.
+Before the coin is ever flipped, there is a 50% chance it will land on heads the first time, and a 25% chance that it will land on heads, then heads again.
+The calculation for the probability can be done by doing (0.5 ^ x) 0.5 repersents 50%, which are the chances of the coin landing on either side, and x is equal to whatever the longest streak is. ex (0.5 ^ 2) = 0.25(100) = 25%

 ----- Scroll to the very bottom for install steps -----

 The metrics calculated and saved include: